hjtan75/customer_agent/README.md

 Open http://127.0.0.1:8000 and sign in as any customer from `data/CustomerOrders.json` (e.g. `john.doe@example.com`) with password `1234`.

-Signed in, the agent already knows your email (it never asks), you can ask "what orders do I have?" to list them, and you can only ever see your **own** orders — identity is held server-side and stamped into every order lookup, so the model can't be talked into reading another account.
-The login is a deliberate stub; the authorization boundary is the real part (see `IMPROVEMENT.md` §2.2).

-> Uses port 8000, not Flask's default 5000, which macOS reserves for the AirPlay
-> Receiver.

 ## Tests / evals

 Three layers, from cheapest and most certain to richest and most exploratory.